whamtet/flashcards2/README.md

 Most of the following scripts require [rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/) (on OS X installable via brew).

-Build your project once in dev mode with the following script and then open `index.html` in your browser.

-    ./scripts/build

-To auto build your project in dev mode:
+To auto build your project in dev mode

     ./scripts/watch

+and then open `index.html` in your browser.
+To release

+    ./scripts/release

 ## License